 Mood Changes

-Hyperthyroidism greatly affects the well-being of aging individuals, going beyond physical symptoms.
+Hyperthyroidism in aging greatly affects your well-being, going beyond physical symptoms.
 Those with this condition often experience emotional distress due to the erratic influence of the thyroid gland on their mood and mental state.

 Anxiety becomes a constant companion, creeping into their thoughts and causing a sense of unease that lingers throughout the day.
 Irritability takes hold, rendering even the most trivial matters sources of frustration and agitation.